DasMoge124/student/_posts/2023-11-06-Individual_Blog.md

 - When organizing the lessons, I wanted to make the lesson more visual and easy to understand as Inheritance is a pretty hard and important topic in AP Exam.
 I look through all of fiveable and most of collegeboard videos, especially for my part.
 I worked on 9.1 and 9.2 lessons, I've also watched Collegeboard videos for other sections in case anyone in the audience has any questions and I can easily answer them if my team didn't know.
 Kind of like the last part for the toString question.
 I also helped out on looking at some of my other teammate's sections and yes some people were making other changes after I look at them.

 ## Plan for blog:
 I have made it so that the unit lessons are more accessible in my timebox so I can just click the link and I can just look through them whenever I need to.
-I will always try to
+I will look at these blogs while preparing for the AP Exam as well as doing practice FRQs at the same time.
-I will still update my blog up to date for key features to consider
+I will still update my blog up to date for key features to consider.

 ## FRQ Review:
 <p><img src="{{ site.baseurl }}/images/AP.png" width=250px/></p>